-On some vehicles the service electric parking brake light should come on briefly when the vehicle is started.
+This light should come on briefly when the vehicle is turned on.
 If it does not come on, have it fixed so it will be ready to warn if there is a problem.

-For vehicles with the reconfigurable cluster, this light may not come on when the vehicle is started.
-If this light stays on, the vehicle should be taken to a dealer as soon as possible.
-See Electric Parking Brake ⇒ 220.
+If this light stays on or comes on while driving, there is a problem with the Electric Parking Brake (EPB).
+Take the vehicle to a dealer as soon as possible.
+In addition to the parking brake, other safety functions that utilize the EPB may also be degraded.
 A message may also display in the Driver Information Center (DIC).
+See Electric Parking Brake $\Rightarrow$ 194.